jashnilynn/jashnilynn.github.io/iwkeats.md

 ---
 ### Coco Ichibanya
 ##### Address: 1 Chome-16-17 Minamiiwakunimachi, Iwakuni, Yamaguchi Prefecture 740-0034
 ##### Japanese Curry!
-For some this restuarant is overrated, however for the price and amount of food, this restaurant will always be one of my quick go to.  *If you're not feeling too hungry, get the **half order** of your usual --150g of rice and a drink on the side!*
+For some this restuarant is overrated, however for the price and amount of food, this restaurant will always be one of my quick go to.
+My favorite dish is either the **crispy chicken** or the **chicken katsu** with cheese and spice level 3.
+Be careful when choosing the level of spiceness, because depending on who is the cook of the day --the spice level can vary.
+Level 10 is the highest, if you were to reach this level, props to you!  *If you're not feeling too hungry, get the **half order** of your usual --150g of rice,curry, and a drink on the side!* **Eigo (English) menu is avialable and either yen or debit card is acceptable**
 ![Coco ichibanya](IWKCOCO.jpg)